 Fragile Brutalism Ukrainian mass housing : past | war | future

-All profits from the sale of this catalogue will go to causes helping to rebuild in Ukraine
+All profits from the sale of this publication will go to causes helping to rebuild in Ukraine

 Introduction by Owen Hatherley

 SERIA__ is an urban graphic project devoted to the brutalist mass housing in Ukraine prior and during the war.